DimeZilla/wp_manifest_loader/README.md

 });
 ```

-Register assets by default automatically enqueues the assets it finds.
+`registerAssets` by default automatically enqueues the assets it finds.
 To prevent this from happening you can call register assets like so:
 ```
 add_action('wp_enqueue_scripts', function () use ($loader) {
     $loader->registerAssets(fales);